lapauwThomas/PyStubbler/README.md

 - Static accessors are marked as such using `@staticmethod`
 - Static fields are listed separately in the stub file.
 - Improved type conversion especially for nested types.
 (WIP)
+- Added support for dictionary typing.
+- Properties are marked separately
+- Added eventhandler support.
+Marked as _Any_ with comment for type.
+- Added logging with NLOG to the library.

 ## Future improvements (when I need them or get around to it)
 - Refactor the code for better maintainability